datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 **** Table created true****
 ```

-Although a significant strength of the Quarkus platform is it's testing capabilities we will skip tests going foraward and focus on the other capabilities of the platform (perhaps, another workshop sometime focussed mainly on testing capabilities, assuming there is enough demand).
+Although a significant strength of the Quarkus platform is it's [continuous testing](https://quarkus.io/guides/continuous-testing) capabilities, we will skip tests going foraward and focus on the other capabilities of the platform (perhaps, another workshop sometime focussed mainly on testing capabilities, assuming there is enough demand).

 [🏠 Back to Table of Contents](#0-table-of-contents)

-## 7. quarkus:dev and Hot Reloading
+## 7. Quarkus Dev Mode

 Before we get started let's check that the Graal VM is available.